evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The Sacrificial Student lies comatose on the altar, eyes wide open, but completely unresponsive to his surroundings.

 As the player brings the *Ceremonial Knife* down, the Sacrificial Student begins to say their name.
 His voice trails off after his heart is perforated by the knife.

-Satisfied with their work, the High Acolyte tells them about a tribesman, who claims to be able to communicate with gods.
+Satisfied with their work, the High Acolyte tells them about a tribesman named only "The Dreaming One", who claims to be able to communicate with gods.

+The PCs set out to find him.